IFoADataScienceResearch/IFoADataScienceResearch.github.io/_posts/tutorials/2023-01-01-neuralNetworks.md

 <h3>Overview / Background</h3>

 Neural networks are at the heart of deep learning.
-These are architectures which mimic the design of the brain and have the capability of being applied to any problem.
+These are architectures which mimic the design of the brain and have the capability to be trained to tackle  any problem.

 Underlying a neural network are neurons, layers, weights and biases.